 Evaluation as to whether the HDFs within the Subject Lands met the permanent and intermittent streams criteria was considered.
 The UHOP (2018) defines intermittent streams as "stream-related watercourses that contain water or are dry at times of the year and are more or less predictable, generally flowing during wet seasons of the year but not the entire year, and where the water table is above the stream bottom during parts of the year".
 Permanent streams were defined as "a stream that continually flows in an average year".
 As previously discussed within Section 3.4.1 of this report, HDF H1S1 and HDF H2S1 are both wetland communities and HDF H1S1A is a swale.
 No features exhibiting watercourse characteristics were identified within the Subject Lands.
-Moreover, no natural hazards are associated with either feature (e.g., flood or erosion hazards); therefore, these features should not be considered watercourses or streams in accordance with the UHOP.
+Since there are no intermittent or permanent streams, there are no stream corridors present within the Subject Lands.
+Moreover, no natural hazards are associated with either feature (e.g., regulatory floodline or erosion hazards); therefore, these features should not be considered watercourses or streams in accordance with the UHOP.